SYNCRAFT-GITHUB/SwierVision/README.md

 SwierVision was designed and optimized for Syncraft printers using IDEX, and works correctly using a specific set of files, settings, and other installed software.
 Trying to use SwierVision on a generic printer will cause the software to malfunction.

+SwierVision would not be possible without the KlipperScreen development team, the Syncraft development team is very grateful for their contributions to the Klipper community.

 ## Main Menu
 <img width="475" alt="picture5" src="https://github.com/SYNCRAFT-GITHUB/SwierVision/assets/110249038/9df89ce3-2114-479f-8fac-2b55ff765ab1">